exercism/legacy-docs/finding-your-way.md

 This means helping maintain the code of the exercises and supporting tooling for a particular language.

-- Find a language you love or want to get to know better: http://exercism.io/repositories
+- [Find a language][track-repos] you love or want to get to know better.
-- Orient yourself through our [Getting Involved in a Track][contributing-tracks] guide.
+- Orient yourself through our [guide to getting involved in a track][contributing-tracks].

 ### I would like to help; I know / want to get better at web programming

-Do you have/want to have chops in HTML+CSS+JavaScript/CoffeeScript and want to improve the feel and function of the Exercism website?

-- [Setup your local development environment][io-local-env].
--  Locate a feature/bug to work on:
-   - [`exercism/exercism.io?label:good first patch`][exercism-good-first-patch]
-   - [`exercism/exercism.io?label:bug`][exercism-bugs]
--  Work the issue: [the contribution workflow][contribution-workflow].

-You may also find these helpful:

-- [Architecture Overview of Exercism][overview-architecture]
+At the moment we're not encouraging people to contribute to the website, since we're working on a completely new site.
+To hear about it when we're ready for input, feedback, thoughts, and opinions, watch the [discussions repository][discussions-repo].

 ### I would like to help; I know / want to get better at Ruby

-Do you have/want to have chops in Ruby or Sinatra and want to add to the website?

-- [Setup your local development environment][io-local-env].
--  Locate a feature/bug to work on:
-   - [`exercism/exercism.io?label:good first patch`][exercism-good-first-patch]
-   - [`exercism/exercism.io?label:bug`][exercism-bugs]
--  Work the issue: [the contribution workflow][contribution-workflow].

-You may also find these helpful:

-- [Architecture Overview of Exercism][overview-architecture]
+At the moment we're not encouraging people to contribute to the website, since we're working on a completely new site.
+To hear about it when we're ready for input, feedback, thoughts, and opinions, watch the [discussions repository][discussions-repo].

 ### I would like to help; I know / want to get better at Go

 One of the more subtle but important parts of the Exercism experience is our CLI; it's written in Go.

-- Setup your local development environment for the CLI: [`exercism/cli`][cli-repo]
+- Setup your local development environment for the CLI: [exercism/cli][cli-repo]
--  Locate a feature/bug to work on: [`exercism/cli`][cli-issues]
+-  Locate a feature/bug to work on: [exercism/cli][cli-issues]
 -  Work the issue: [the contribution workflow][contribution-workflow].

-You may also find these helpful:

-- [Architecture Overview of Exercism][overview-architecture]

 ### I would like to help; I know / want to get better at web design

-Do you love making enticing user experiences?
-We're working with UX professionals on rethinking the entire Exercism experience.
-We're going to be sharing our discoveries and designs in the coming months.
+At the moment we're not encouraging people to contribute to the website, since we're working on a completely new site.
 To hear about it when we're ready for input, feedback, thoughts, and opinions, watch the [discussions repository][discussions-repo].

 ### I would like to help; I know / want to get better at mentoring others